 Aptly named tiny tiles (by me), these little guys deserve their own shout out for being so small but making a huge impact because of the way different grout colours to help them to stand out.

-Even if you want to stick with classic white, there’s still a way that you can spice it up with a lick of bright paint.
+Even if you want to stick with a classic white bathroom, there’s still a way that you can spice it up with a lick of bright paint.
 By using colour as a contrast, it means you can simply update the paint colour if you ever want to tone it down a little… You might just need a few coats 🙂

 I think this is my favourite!
 I love it in white, I love it in colour and if possible, I love it even more when there are multi-colour fish scale tiles used.
 This look transports you back to your Morrocan holiday when used in colour and you could just lie in the bath and get lost in your thoughts as you admire these beautiful tiles.